mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     * Emails being sent from IPs other than the ones specified in the IP pool of the corresponding surface
     * Unable to deliver emails to inboxes of major ISPs like Gmail and Yahoo

-## Edit a message surface {#edit-message-preset}
+## Edit a channel surface {#edit-message-preset}

-To edit a message surface, follow the steps below.
+To edit a channel surface, follow the steps below.

 >[!NOTE]
 >
 >You cannot edit the **[!UICONTROL Push notification settings]**.
-If a message surface is only configured for the Push notification channel, it is not editable.
+If a channel surface is only configured for the Push notification channel, it is not editable.

-1. From the list, click a message surface name to open it.
+1. From the list, click a channel surface name to open it.

     ![](assets/preset-name.png)